 Pull the rope through.

-Release pressure on wire basket to remove rope end.
+Release pressure on the wire basket to remove the rope end.

 Step 6: Slice it up